 It's also likely that the new MacBook will gain True Tone, a technology that first appeared in the iPad Pro before arriving on the iPhone and the MacBook Pro.
 True Tone adjusts the colour and white balance to better suit the environmental lighting, so users should experience less eye strain, and colours should appear more accurate.

 It has been said that Apple is looking into the possibility of using an OLED display for the MacBook, at least according to sources at Korean ETNews back in 2016.
 We doubt that this will materialise in 2018 though.

 Apple uses Kaby Lake Y processors in current MacBook line up.
 The 2017 MacBook features a 1.2GHz m3 Kaby Lake processor (up from 1.1Ghz) in the entry-level model.
 There are also options for a 1.3GHz dual-core Intel Core i5 or 1.4GHz dual-core Intel Core i7 for the MacBook.

 The successor to Kaby Lake is Coffee Lake - with Coffee Lake chips appearing in new MacBook Pro models in July 2018.
-But there is no Coffee Lake Y series, what processor is likely to be used in the new MacBook?
+But there is no Coffee Lake Y series, so what processor is likely to be used in the new MacBook?

-Well, it looks like Intel’s Amber Lake chips may find their way into the next generation of MacBook.
+One option is Intel's Amber Lake chips.
 Amber Lake is a very low power line of processors that will be the successor to Kaby Lake Y.

-Intel first announced the upcoming chips during Computex in June 2018, and is yet to provide much in the way of information about processors, however a report from Romanian NextLab has details about three Amber Lake Y processors: the Core i5-8200Y, Core i7-8500Y and the Core m3-8100Y.
+Intel first announced the Amber Lake chips during Computex in June 2018, and is yet to provide much in the way of information about processors, however a report from Romanian NextLab has details about three Amber Lake Y processors: the Core i5-8200Y, Core i7-8500Y and the Core m3-8100Y.

 NextLab found the details of the processors on a regional website for Dell.